 The Milwaukee Reentry Council is a community-facilitated, reentry committee created by the Milwaukee Community Justice Council in late 2016.
 The Reentry Council is comprised of multi-sector entities and reentry advocates working together to better serve populations reentering the community from periods of incarceration (both jail and prison).

-Purpose: The purpose of the Milwaukee Reentry Council is to reduce recidivism in Milwaukee by 50% within 5 years, by broadening and deepening community engagement and commitment to this work.
+Reduce recidivism in Milwaukee by 50% within 5 years, by broadening and deepening community engagement and commitment to this work.

 4th Wednesday of the month at 2:00pm, Varied locations.
+More details below.